dd9jn/rfc4880bis/crypto-refresh.md

 ## Conversion to Base64

-OpenPGP's underlying native representation for encrypted messages, signature certificates, and keys is a stream of arbitrary octets.
+OpenPGP's underlying native representation for encrypted messages, signatures, keys, and certificates is a stream of arbitrary octets.
 Some systems only permit the use of blocks consisting of seven-bit, printable text.
 For transporting OpenPGP's native raw binary octets through channels that are not safe to raw binary data, a printable encoding of these binary octets is needed.
 OpenPGP allows converting the raw 8-bit binary octet stream to a stream of printable ASCII characters using base64 encoding, in a format called ASCII Armor (see {{base64}}).